 This program provides an opportunity for outstanding Biology majors to gain research experience with individual faculty guidance and may be of value for research-minded pre-medical students.
 The designation “Honors” will be added to the academic record of any student who completes the program.

-Admission to the program is granted by approval of the Department Honors Committee.
-Students in the B.A. degree program or in any of the B.S. options are eligible provided they have:
+Admission to the program is granted by approval of the department honors coordinator.
+Students in the B.A. degree program or in any of the B.S. options are eligible, provided they have: